 However, if a broker is also regulated by the FCA, then they may not let you have an account with their APAC subsidiary…

-Secondly – what are the disadvantages about moving to an ASIC regulated broker?
+The disadvantages of moving to an ASIC regulated broker?

 - Protection – You’ll lose FSCS protection from the FCA.
 This is a big deal if your broker goes bust.